OXID-eSales/oxapi-documentation/development/extending-types.rst

 - The schema becomes more complex — GraphQLite automatically generates an additional interface and type (e.g. ``ProductInterface``, ``Product``, ``ExtendedProduct``).
 - ``__typename`` changes from ``Product`` to ``ExtendedProduct``, which can affect client-side caching.
 - Consumers need to use inline fragments to access the new fields.
+- Existing queries and mutations are not affected — they still return the original type, so you must build your own query or mutation that returns the extended type or there interface.

 Extending input types
 ----------------------